-Now that the mortality are properly enveloped or incorporated the process of composting takes 4-12 months depending on mortality size and mixture.
-During this phase it is a good practice to monitor your piles and intervene at the appropriate times, i.e.: when additional cover is needed or pile is emitting odor.
-Some operations will leave marker where the last mortality is located to avoid accidentally disturbing the active site.
-The process of composting mortality is a passive process.
+Now that the mortality are properly enveloped or incorporated, the process of composting takes 4-12 months depending on mortality size and mixture.
+During this phase it is a good practice to monitor the piles and intervene at the appropriate times, i.e.: when additional cover is needed or pile is emitting odor.
+Some operators will leave a marker where the last mortality is located to avoid accidentally disturbing the active site.
+The process of composting mortality is passive.
 This phase of the process should not be disturbed for three to six months depending on animal size.
-During this time microbial activity from bacteria and fungi are performing their function by reducing the carcass to a homogenous organic material.
-Most of the easily decomposed tissue is virtually "gone" within six weeks.
+During this time, microbial activity from bacteria and fungi are performing their function by reducing the carcass to a homogenous organic material.
+Most of the easily-decomposed tissue is virtually "gone" within six weeks.
 Fungi need the extra time to continue working on the remains.
-The pile can be disturbed for mixing, watering and stockpiling for curing after four to six months in the passive phase.
+The pile can be disturbed for mixing, watering and stockpiling for curing after 4-6 months in the passive phase.